lmfit/asteval/doc/installation.rst

    pip install asteval

-It may also be available on some conda channels, including `conda-forge`, but as it is a pure Python package with no dependencies or OS-specific extensions, using `pip` should be the preferred method on all platforms and environments.
+`asteval` may also be available on some conda channels, including `conda-forge`, or in other packaging systems.
+Since `asteval` is a pure Python package with truly minimal dependencies (`setuptools`) or OS-specific extensions, using `pip` should be the preferred method on all platforms and environments.

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~